k8s-installer/k8s-installer/ansible/roles/container-engine/docker/README.md

 # docker role

-Docker をインストール/アップデート、有効化します。
+Install and update Docker.

-デフォルトでは OS 標準の docker をインストールします。
+By default, installs OS standard docker.

 ## Variables

-* docker_ce: Docker CE を使用するか (default: no)
+* docker_ce: Use Docker CE? (default: no)